gsu-swe-s2019-group-1/project/assignments/asn1/problem_statement.md

 ### What is your product, on a high level?

-Our product, an online banking application will allow the customers of a bank or any other financial institution to perform the range of operations remotely without explicitly visiting the bank, basically managing their money online.
-It will allow the customers to open their accounts, manage them electronically, to monitor them, to make transactions, paying their bills, transfer their money, making deposits, etc.
+Our product is an online banking application, which will allow the customers of a bank or other another financial institution to perform money-management without physically visiting the bank.

+It will allow the customers to open their accounts, manage them electronically, to monitor them, to make transactions, pay their bills, transfer money, make deposits, and so on.

 ### Whom is it for?

-An online banking application is any way beneficial to everyone but, it would prove to be advantageous for the people with stringent work schedule.
-This application will allow them to manage their activities of the bank conveniently.
-It will definitely help them to manage their accounts and keep track of their activities in a quick manner with minimal costs without any need to visit the banks or making any call.
+An online banking application is beneficial to everyone but is especially useful for those people with a stringent work schedule.
+It will help them to manage their accounts and keep track of their activities in a quick manner with minimal costs without the need to to visit a physical bank during working hours or make a phone call.

 ### What problem does it solve?

- - 24/7 availability: Saving the customer from rushing the banks during their(bank’s) working hours.
-With online banking system, people can perform their tasks during the time that suit their work schedule.
+ - 24/7 availability, saving the customer from rushing the banks during working hours.
+With an online banking system, people can perform their tasks at a time that suits their work schedule.

- - Stringent schedule problem: Providing customers with strict working hours to perform their banking activities effectively and conveniently.
+ - Stringent schedules, where customers with strict working hours to perform their banking activities effectively and conveniently.

- - Everything available on a single page: In spite of visiting different officials of the bank specialized in different tasks, an online banking application will provide with the flexibility to do various tasks in a single click present right away over the screen.
-There might be the possibility of unavailability of the bank official, hence rushing to the bank again to get work done.
-In this context too, it will benefit the customers to the great extent.
+ - Centralized source of information, where instead of visiting different officials specialized in different tasks, the customer can use an online banking application flexible enough to do any task in a single click.
+Human bankers are not always availible, but the application always will be, meaning there is no need to rush to the bank to get things done.

- - Remain informed: With the online banking system, customers can easily receive information regarding their upcoming deadlines or dues through app notifications, mails or text messages.
+ - Remain informed: With the online banking system, customers can easily receive up-to-date information regarding their upcoming deadlines or dues through notifications, emails, or text messages.

- - Meeting deadlines: No need to rush to the bank and to meet the deadlines at home instead.
+ - Easy bill payments, so that there is no need to rush to the bank.
+Everything can be done at home instead.

 ### What alternatives are available?

- - Services provided by 3rd party application
+ - Services provided by 3rd party application, like Mint
- - Any mobile application
+ - A phone app
- - In person services
+ - In person banking services
+ - Phone calls
+ - ATMs